Eukaryotic Cells

 Characteristics of Eukaryotic Cells

-• Cell division: Eukaryotic cells undergo processes that include mitosis for growth and repair and meiosis for the production of sexual reproductive cells; this aids in genetic variation.
+Eukaryotic cells undergo processes that include mitosis for growth and repair and meiosis for the production of sexual reproductive cells (gametes) which aids in genetic variation.

-• Plasma membrane: A plasma membrane composed of phospholipids that envelop the cell, determine what goes in and what comes out, and help the cell to interact with other cells.
+The plasma membrane is composed of phospholipids that envelop the cell, determine what goes in and what comes out, and help the cell to interact with other cells.

 Eukaryotic Cells Structure